Suhas-Bhatt/CivicEYe-Frontend/README.md

 # CivicEYe-Frontend

-CivicEYe-Frontend is a web-based application designed to enhance community engagement and streamline the reporting of civic issues.
-It provides a user-friendly interface for citizens to report problems, view updates, and interact with local authorities efficiently.
+<p style="font-size:20px"> CivicEYe-Frontend is a web-based application designed to enhance community engagement and streamline the reporting of civic issues.
+It provides a user-friendly interface for citizens to report problems, view updates, and interact with local authorities efficiently.</p>

 🚀 Features
 User-Friendly Interface: Intuitive design for easy navigation and reporting.